canthony/gradle-vaadin-plugin-wiki/Building-addons.md

 The demo module is used to showcase your addon.

-It depends on the addon module so whenever you change the addon and run the demo the changes are immediatly visible.
+It depends on the addon module so whenever you change the addon and run the demo the changes are immediately visible.

 You can run the demo by running ``gradle :demo:vaadinRun`` from the console.